rapid7/metasploit-framework/How-to-use-msfvenom.md

 ./msfvenom -p windows/meterpreter/bind_tcp -e x86/shikata_ga_nai -f raw
 ```

-To find out how encoders you can use, you can use the -l flag:
+To find out what encoders you can use, you can use the -l flag:

 ```
 ./msfvenom -l encoders